 URGENT NOTICE REGARDING DEFECTIVE CONCRETE FOUNDATIONS.

-The recently adopted legislation regarding defective concrete is online at this link:
+The 2016 legislation regarding assessment reductions for defective concrete is online at this link:

 In addition, the Connecticut Department of Consumer Protection also has more information about defective concrete at this link: